MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

         socket.Subscribe("ComputerVision", "ComputerVision", 200, null, null, null, null, _ComputerVision);

-        // Use an if...else statement to execute startFaceRecognition() if onList is true, and to execute startFaceTraining if onList is false. if (onList) {
+        // Use an if, else statement to execute
+        // startFaceRecognition() if onList is true
+        // and to execute startFaceTraining if otherwise. if (onList) {
             console.log("You were found on the list!");
             startFaceRecognition();